lukavr05/final-year-project/documents/main.typ

 == Static and Dynamic Analysis

 When considering analysis of binary files, there are two main ways methods: static analysis and dynamic analysis.
 Static analysis, on the one hand, examines the binary _without_ executing it.
-This limits the features we are able to extract, but nonetheless we can still access features such as control flow.
+This limits the features we are able to extract, nonetheless we can still access features such as control flow and instruction counts.
 Dynamic analysis, however, focuses on the changes made during a binary file's runtime.
 This allows us to observe system/API calls and execution traces as they occur.
 While this broadens the scope for potential features, in the context of this project, it will be unsafe as we aim to determine the authors of potentially malicious code.
 This means that malicious code would have to be run in order to perform dynamic analysis.
 Of course, this presents a serious security risk, which will be avoided by excluding dynamic analysis from this project.

 == Feature Extraction Pipeline

 The binary feature extraction pipeline represents the process through which compiled binaries are transformed into numerical features suitable for machine learning.
-The goal is to move from raw executable code (simply a sequence of bytes) to a structured set of features that captures meaningful stylistic or structural traits of the binary file. most of my pipeline will be using Python, as there are plenty of available and accessible libraries, as well as providing easier formatting when converting to machine learning (which will also be done in Python).
+The goal is to move from raw executable code (simply a sequence of bytes) to a structured set of features that captures meaningful stylistic or structural traits of the binary file.
+Most of the extraction pipeline will be utilising Python, as there are plenty of available and accessible libraries, as well as providing easier formatting when converting to machine learning (which will also be done in Python).

 The basic structure of the pipeline is as follows: